KeesHiemstra/Banking/Banking/README.md

 - [ ] Make suggestions with SQL statements where are records with an empty "TalleName".
 - [ ] Design an icon.
 - [ ] Bug: Pivot is not updated when a record is updated.
 - [ ] Bug: Previous account list when the cell is empty.
+- [ ] Processing the import has one item that not was done.
+Maybe to the import twice automatically.
+- [X] Collect the backup files per date folder.
 - [X] Make a splash screen.
 - [X] Write the hard coded SQL statements in a extern json.
 - [X] Change About to HistoryWindow with FlowDocument.